 Another proven way to strengthen your workplace giving program is to increase its visibility.

 Remember, most employees want to join this journey with you.
 It gives greater meaning to their individual contributions and makes them feel part of a collective team effort.
-However, they can’t be expected to keep participating if they either don’t know how to or they’re unclear why they even should.
+However, they can’t be expected to keep participating if they either don’t know how to or they’re unclear why they should even do so.

 This is why actively promoting your workplace giving program and keeping employees in the loop will go a long way in bolstering it.
 One of the most effective ways to increase the visibility of your program is to make information about it more readily accessible through all points of the employee experience.

 Consider mentioning it in your job ads, adding it to your onboarding pack, bringing it up in all-hands meetings, hanging up posters, and starting conversations about it.
 The key is to regularly communicate to your employees about your program, so it’s no longer treated like an afterthought.
 As your workplace giving program becomes more visible, it will start to become more ingrained in your company culture.

 Another easy way to bolster visibility is to schedule campaigns at key calendar moments.
 For example, you could set up a running challenge to raise money for heart disease charities, encourage participation in the ice bucket challenge for ALS, or organise a gold coin donation event for International Women’s Day.

 Keep it fresh and interesting by offering a range of campaigns such as crowdfunds, appeals, company-matched campaigns, or fundraising during employee engagement events.